Agalya1525/Mobile-Application-Development/README.md

 ## PROGRAM:
 /*
-Program to print the text “Hello World”.
+Program to print the text “GUI Components”.
 Developed by:AGALYA.J
 Registeration Number :212221040007
 */